weaveworks/weave-gitops-private/docs/adrs/0003-wego-cli-pluggability.md

 * Difficult for others to enhance wego CLI
 * Lack of an extension model means more difficult to add capabilities later
 * Additional build infrastructure
-* Potential additional cognitive load for engineers due to switching between code bases
+* Potential additional cognitive load for engineers due to switching between codebases

 ### Add plugin model to wego core